YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NAMNUMSUBSOFLOW, Subscript #nnnn with value vvvv in name specification has a numeric overflow

-GDE Error: This indicates that the nnnn'th subscript in a name specification includes a number that is too big to be represented in GT.M.
+GDE Error: This indicates that the nnnn'th subscript in a name specification includes a number that is too big to be represented in YottaDB.

-Action: Specify a subscript with a number that is inside the numeric range supported by GT.M.
+Action: Specify a subscript with a number that is inside the numeric range supported by YottaDB.

 ---------------------
 NAMONECOLON